We Are A Comprehensive Chimney Service Provider

 Masonry Fireplaces and Chimney Systems

-Masonry fireplaces and chimneys are constructed on-site from stone or brick and mortar and are part of the home structural design; they are built with the house.
-When properly designed, constructed, and maintained, masonry fireplaces and chimneys can withstand decades of heat and fire abuse.
-The bricks and mortar may begin to crumble over the span of many years, but as long as you have regular maintenance and a professional water-repellent coating applied to your masonry system, it will add warmth, enjoyment, and value to your home well into the future.
+Masonry fireplaces and chimneys are built on-site using stone or brick and mortar, seamlessly integrated into the home's structural design.
+When designed, constructed, and maintained correctly, these systems can endure decades of heat and fire exposure.
+Although the bricks and mortar may deteriorate over time, regular maintenance and a professional water-repellent coating will ensure that your masonry system continues to provide warmth, enjoyment, and added value to your home for years to come.